 [(D-1)] BRD-1 Landscaping[defined as alteration (including clearing and tree removal) of plant cover, including chemical and mechanical control methods, in accordance with state and federal laws and regulations that results in no, or only minor ground disturbance,] in an area greater than [10,000] ten thousand square feet.
 Tree removal of more than fifty trees whose size is greater than six inches in diameter.
 The department reserves the right to require that trees be relocated or replaced as appropriate.
 Any [replanting] planting shall be appropriate to the site location and shall give preference to plant materials that are endemic or indigenous to Hawaii.
 The introduction of invasive plant species is prohibited.
 A landscape plan is also required.

-[L-3] [SINGLE FAMILY RESIDENCE]
+L-3 SINGLE FAMILY RESIDENCE

-[(D-1)] [A single-family residence in a flood zone or coastal high hazard area defined by the boundaries of the Federal Insurance Rate Maps (FIRM) that conforms to applicable county regulations regarding the National Flood Insurance Program and single-family residential standards as outlined in this chapter.]
+[(D-1)] DEP-1 A single-family residence in a flood zone or coastal high hazard area defined by the boundaries of the Federal Insurance Rate Maps (FIRM) that conforms to applicable county regulations regarding the National Flood Insurance Program and single-family residential standards as outlined in this chapter.

 [L-4]L-3 WILDERNESS CAMP